 The RIBA believes that it is crucial that the UK’s exit from the EU does not compromise built environment quality or sustainability by starting a short-sighted race to the bottom on standards, or allowing standards to be eroded through statutory instruments with minimal parliamentary scrutiny.

 Leaving the EU will likely have an impact on EU nationals studying and working in the academic sector.
-Free movement of students and academic professionals within the EU will be maintained until the UK leaves the EU in March 2019, and research funding and academic cooperation agreements will continue as normal up to this date.
+Free movement of students and academic professionals within the EU will be maintained after Brexit until the transition period ends in December 2020.
+It is unclear whether research funding and academic cooperation agreements will continue as normal up to this date.

-The UK Government has indicated that it will seek to continue involvement in major research initiatives and non-EU members currently do participate in EU-funded research programmes, but at this time no agreement has been reached with the EU for continued research funding and cooperation beyond March 2019.
+The UK will remain in the Horizon 2020 research programme and other EU funding programmes that are part of the multiannual financial framework (MFF) until the end of 2020, as confirmed by the transition period agreement.
+The UK Government has indicated that it will seek to continue involvement in major research initiatives and non-EU members currently do participate in EU-funded research programmes, but at this time no agreement has been reached with the EU for continued research funding and cooperation beyond December 2020.

 The UK is currently one of the largest contributors to the EU research budget - contributing €5.4 billion over the period 2007 – 2013.
 The best estimate that exists is that during the same period, the UK received €8.8 billion in direct EU funding for research, development and innovation activities.
 There are clear financial implications for UK universities if the UK does not remain part of the EU research framework after Brexit.